Dav1com/resume/modules/projects.typ

 #cvEntry(
   title: [Treasurer & IT Manager],
   society: [Student Council of the Department of Computer Science (CaDCC)],
-  date: [2023 - Present],
+  date: [2023],
   location: [Santiago, Chile],
   description: list(
-    [Treasurer only in the period 2023.],
+    [Managing the organization founds and public founds provided by the department.], [Managing CaDCC's own server and its services.],
-    [Managing CaDCC's own server and it's services.], )
+  )
 )